franjo-pozaic/nature-of-code-openrndr/README.md

 You can add other dependencies needed by your project to your [build.gradle.kts](build.gradle.kts) file, inside the `dependencies { }` block.

 Remember to reload the Gradle configuration after changing any dependencies.

-## Run other Kotlin programs from the command line

-By default `./gradlew run` runs a program called `TemplateProgram.kt` but a different one can be provided as an argument:

-To run `src/main/kotlin/myProgram.kt`

-    ./gradlew run -Popenrndr.application=MyProgramKt

-To run `src/main/kotlin/foo/bar/myProgram.kt` (assuming `package foo.bar` in myProgram.kt)

-    ./gradlew run -Popenrndr.application=foo.bar.MyProgramKt

-## Github Actions

-This repository contains a number of Github Actions under `./github/workflows`.

-[build-on-commit.yaml](.github/workflows/build-on-commit.yaml) runs a basic build on every commit, which can help detect issues in the source code.

-[publish-binaries.yaml](.github/workflows/publish-binaries.yaml) publishes binaries for Linux, Mac and Windows any time a commit is tagged with a version number like `v1.*`.

-For example, we can create and push a tag with these git commands:

-    git tag -a v1.0.0 -m "v1.0.0"
-    git push origin v1.0.0

-The progress of the running actions can be followed under the Actions tab in GitHub.
-Once complete, the executables will be found under the Releases section.